harplife/zettelkasten/math/precalculus/Chapter 5/6_Modeling_Harmonic_motion.md

 Acceleration always *points toward equilibrium*.

 > [!important] Velocity is represented by a tangent line on the wave.
-> Looking at the velocity and the speed of change in velocity is at the heart of calculus.
+> Looking at the velocity and the changes in velocity (acceleration) is at the heart of calculus.

+<center>. . .</center>

+What makes a simple harmonic motion "simple" is the fact that it is highly idealized :
+- Motion continues forever
+- Amplitude is constant
+- Frequency is constant
+- Perfectly symmetric oscillation

+SHM is a *model*, not reality.

 <center>. . .</center>